henrikvtcodes/intellisnake/README.md

 ### Known Issues

 - The game will generally prevent you from doubling back on yourself, but if you press the right keys quick enough it will "break the snake's neck"
-- If allowed to run long enough, the AI algorithm will eventually trap itself, run into the human player, or hit the wall
+- If allowed to run long enough, the AI algorithm will eventually trap itself, run into the human player, or hit the wall.
+Fixing this would be an order of magnitude more work because we would have to calculate moves ahead of time.

 ## Credits and Citations

 - **Initial Game Inspiration:** https://www.edureka.co/blog/snake-game-with-pygame/
+- Prof. Cafiero for discovering the race condition that was making Henrik tear his hair out

 ## Development: Get Started